Lemoncode/redux-chat-front/00_ES6/04 redux_saga/README.md

 }
 ```

-- Le'ts add this saga to the flow we are implementing.
+- Le'ts add this saga to the flow we are implementing (plus an error control).

 _./src/sagas/index.js_